simeon-spasov/simeon-spasov.github.io/_pages/about.md

 ---
 ## 🌍 Welcome to My World!

 👨🏻‍🔬 I'm a Machine Learning Scientist fascinated by the nexus of machine learning, health, and biology.
-I love working in academia and its intersection with industry, where I can bring ML innovations from theory to practical applications.
+I love working in academia and at the intersection with industry, where I can bring ML innovations from theory to practical applications.

 🧬 Currently, I am developing scalable causal inference methods especially applicable to genomics data at [DZNE](https://www.dzne.de/en/research/research-areas/population-health-sciences/forschungsgruppen/mukherjee/research-areasfocus/).
 My journey has taken me from leading research projects at Amazon Alexa to consulting for AI startups like [sea.dev](https://www.sea.dev/).

 🎓 I did my PhD in the Computer Laboratory at the University of Cambridge under [Prof. Pietro Lio](https://caraml-group.github.io/author/pietro-lio/).
 My work focused on parameter and structural efficiency for deep learning with biomedical applications in mind.

 ## 🚀 Recent Adventures in ML
 ### 🧬 Postdoc Researcher at DZNE (April 2023 - Now)
-Exploring scalable causal response predictions for genomic applications.
+Advancing scalable causal response prediction with a special focus on genomic data.

 ### 🤖 ML Consultant for [sea.dev](https://www.sea.dev/) (Feb - March 2024)
-Integrated temporal graph embeddings for context retrieval from knowledge graphs for a LLM application.
+Integrated temporal graph embeddings to enhance context retrieval from knowledge graphs in LLM applications.

 ### 🔊 Tech Lead at Amazon Alexa (April 2021 - Nov 2022)
 Led a project that increased voice production speed by 3x-5x.

 ### 🎓 Research Internships: Amazon Alexa & MILA
-Performed research in graph representation learning culminating in several publications.
-Obtained return offer from Amazon.
+Research in graph representation learning leading to multiple publications and a return offer from Amazon.

 ## 🌟 Highlighted Projects & Publications
 ### Temporal Graph Embeddings and Applications to Brain Data